getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 console.log( text );			// Everything is awesome!
 ```

-In this snippet, `tag(..)` is a pass-through operation, in that it doesn't perform any special modifications, but just uses `reduce(..)` to splice/interleave `strings` and `values` together the same way an untagged string literal would have done.
+In this snippet, `tag(..)` is a pass-through operation, in that it doesn't perform any special modifications, but just uses `reduce(..)` to loop over and splice/interleave `strings` and `values` together the same way an untagged string literal would have done.

 So what are some practical uses?
 There are many advanced ones that are beyond our scope to discuss here.
 But here's a simple idea that formats numbers as U.S. dollars (sort of like basic localization):